 Chart your data

-After you have organized your data, select the Chart data icon on the top left to create beautiful visualizations and charts from the report you just created.
+After you have organized your data, navigate to Reports > Charts to create beautiful visualizations and charts from the report you just created.

 Update your data